 - Facilitate pain management (be that massage, aromatherapy, water, pharmacological or any alternative we have discussed or is offered)

-My own pro-tips for partners that complement the above include;
+My own pro-tips for partner support;

 - Pack the hospital bag yourself, or at least

 - unpack and repack it so you know what’s in it.

 - Know what size clothes your partner may wear after birth so that if a stay is longer than anticipated, or something is forgotten, you can pick it up easily.

 - If there’s a parking app that covers the hospital area download it and sign up before labour.